Leave the Scene of an Accident

 - Fine of $3,000 to $750,000

 The Colorado DMV will add 12 points to your driving record and revoke your license if you are convicted of leaving the scene of an accident.
-You may also need to pay medical bills, vehicle repairs, and other losses for the victim.
+You may also need to pay medical bills, vehicle repairs, and other losses for the victim or property owner as restitution.

 The Importance of a Winning Defense

-Because the penalties in Colorado are so stringent for hit and run crimes, and because each case is unique, it’s important to have a winning defense team that can help you procure the best possible outcome in your court case.
-You need someone who is familiar with hit and run cases and who can defend you in court if necessary.
-Without an expert who has a stellar track record, you may find yourself paying a higher penalty than you would have otherwise.
+Because the penalties in Colorado are so stringent for hit and run crimes, and because each case is unique, it’s important to have a winning defense team that knows common defenses to these types of charges and can help you choose which defense strategy will help procure the best possible outcome in your court case.

 There are so many variables to every case involving leaving the scene of an accident.
 Sometimes adrenaline or poor judgment at the time causes people to make bad decisions in the moment, especially if the driver is young or inexperienced.
 In some instances, you may not have even known you hit someone or something.
 We understand that your case may involve circumstances you want to make clear to the court, and as a former prosecutor, Patterson Weaver can advise you on how to proceed in that regard.